Job Search Support Center

 Avoiding Job Scams

-Learn to recognize potential employment scams by paying attention to the following:
+Learn to recognize potential employment scams by paying attention to the following warning signs:

-• An employer should never ask for an application fee to apply for a job opportunity;
+• Employers should never ask you to pay an application fee to apply for a job.

-• You should not have to invest any money for products or memberships when taking on a job;
+• You should not be required to invest money in products, training, or memberships to start a job.